Masoule/OVOX/README.md

 * Node.js

-## Future and in progress:
+## Future and in progress features:
-* Track and comment delete
+* Comment delete
 * Track likes and unlikes
 * Playlists
 * waveforms